 Next-generation images available now

-I’m happy to announce the general availability of the first two convenience images from our next-generation fleet: The CircleCI Base image and the next-gen CircleCI Go (Golang) image.
+I’m happy to announce the general availability of the first of our convenience images from our next-generation fleet.

 When to use it?